crabnebula-dev/cargo-packager/bindings/updater/nodejs/README.md

 ## Update install mode on Windows

-You can specify which install mode to use on Windows using [`WindowsConfig::install_mode`](https://docs.rs/cargo-packager-updater/latest/cargo_packager_updater/struct.WindowsConfig.html#structfield.install_mode) which can be on of:
+You can specify which install mode to use on Windows using `windows.installMode` in the options object which can be one of:

 - `"Passive"`: There will be a small window with a progress bar.
 The update will be installed without requiring any user interaction.
 Generally recommended and the default mode.
 - `"BasicUi"`: There will be a basic user interface shown which requires user interaction to finish the installation.